 In 2018, Brian Urlacher was inducted into the Pro Football Hall of Fame.

-On August 27, 2020, Brian Urlacher made a post to his Instagram story criticizing NBA players for boycotting playoff games and liked a post supporting Kyle Rittenhouse, generating significant controversy.
-The Bears responded, stating the posts did not reflect their values.
+On August 27, 2020, Brian Urlacher criticized NBA players for boycotting playoff games and "liked" a post supporting Kyle Rittenhouse.
+The Bears responded that the posts did not reflect the organization's values.

 Instagram is a photo and video-sharing social networking service owned...